Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/migration.md

   - The column classes can now be used stand-alone.
 Whenever they are used outside a `.row`, horizontal padding won't be added.
 - The responsive gutter classes can be used to control the gutter width in horizontal, vertical or both directions.
 - The gutter width is now set in `rem` and decreased from `30px` to `1.5rem` (24px).
-- `bootstrap-grid.css` now only applies `box-sizing: border-box` to the column instead of resetting the global box-sizing.
+- `boosted-grid.css` now only applies `box-sizing: border-box` to the column instead of resetting the global box-sizing.
 This way the grid system can be used, even if `box-sizing: border-box` is not applied to each element.

 ### Content, Reboot, etc